 - All valid rules apply for the FQDNs.
 For more information, see https://tools.ietf.org/html/rfc953.

-- The first part of the FQDN, also known as NetBIOS Name, should not have more than 15 characters.
+- The first part of the FQDN, also known as NetBIOS Name, must not have more than 15 characters.

 The FQDNs are automatically retrieved only under the following conditions:

-- You should have entered a valid DNS server in the Domain page.
+- You must have entered a valid DNS server in the Domain page.

-- The IP addresses entered in the IP Pool page should be static addresses and the DNS server should have records for those IP addresses.
+- The IP addresses entered in the IP Pool page must be static addresses and the DNS server must have records for those IP addresses.

 - Review the settings and click Finish.

 The OVF is downloaded and deployed.
 The file services domain is created and the vSAN file services is enabled.
-The NFS servers are started with the IP addresses that were assigned during the vSAN File Services configuration process.
+File servers are started with the IP addresses that were assigned during the vSAN File Services configuration process.

 - The OVF is downloaded and deployed.